Best Practice

 Medical anthropology research topics

-Medical anthropology explores the cultural and social dimensions of health, illness, and healthcare practices.
+Medical anthropology addresses the cultural and social dimensions of health, illness, and healthcare practices.
 This field examines how cultural beliefs and practices influence health behaviors, access to healthcare, and the experience of illness.
 Research topics in medical anthropology might include:

 • The cultural perceptions of mental illness in different societies and how these perceptions affect treatment and care.